csartoshi/bitcoin/README.md

 * Bitcoin Fixes This - with Jimmy Song

 ### 📧 Newsletters
-* The Bent - by Marty Bent
+* Marty's Bent - by Marty Bent
 * Bitcoin Tech Talk - by Jimmy Song
 * State of the Network - by CoinMetrics
 * The Week On-chain - by GlassNode